Cindy Prado Is Smoking Hot In Tight Leather Pants & Figure-Hugging Corset

 Cindy Prado appears to be back at work after taking some time off in Ibiza.
 As The Inquisitr reported last week, Cindy looked stunning in a skimpy bikini while vacationing on the tropical island.
-Back in Miami, the beauty updated her Instagram account on Tuesday with a group of photos that showed her rocking a pair of skintight pair of black leather pants and a corset top that showed off her fabulous figure.
+Back in Miami, the beauty updated her Instagram account on Tuesday with a group of photos that showed her rocking a skintight pair of black leather pants and a corset top that showed off her fabulous figure.

 The post, which contained five photos, showed Cindy standing outside wearing the pants with a figure-hugging black corset top.
 The mid-rise pants hugged Cindy’s figure in all the right places, calling attention to her curvy hips.
-The corset featured a low-cut as well as a lace-up front that accentuated her cleavage and slender waist.
+The corset featured a low cut as well as a lace-up front that accentuated her cleavage and slender waist.
 Cindy’s bronze skin still had a glow from sunning in Ibiza.

 Cindy went with a natural look with her makeup that featured dark brows, contoured cheeks and a nude color on her lips.
 She wore her hair down in loose waves.
 She accessorized the look with a dainty pendant necklace and went with a pale color on her nails.